pyflies/pyflies/docs/generators.md

 ---

-You can generate various content from pyFlies experiment specifications. pyFlies is built using [textX](https://github.com/textX/textX) library and tool for DSL development in Python so you can query what generators are available using `textx` command line tools.
-To see all installed generators issue `textx list-generators` command:
+You can generate various content from pyFlies experiment specifications. pyFlies is built using [textX](https://github.com/textX/textX) tool for DSL development in Python so you can query what generators are available using `textx` command line tools.
+To see all installed generators use `textx list-generators` command:

     $ textx list-generators
     any -> dot                    textX[2.3.0.dev0]             Generating dot visualizations from arbitrary models